-Moss Lane will ensure that:
+The setting will ensure that:

-Details of the DSL and DDSL are available in the Moss Lane School website, our newsletter, notice board in reception
+Details of the DSL and DDSL are available in the [name of setting] website, our newsletter, notice board in reception [delete and add as appropriate]

-The setting operates safer recruitment procedures in line with KCSIE 2023 which includes statutory checks on the suitability of staff to work with children.
+The setting operates safer recruitment procedures in line with KCSIE 2024 which includes statutory checks on the suitability of staff to work with children.

-All staff receive information about Moss Lane's safeguarding arrangements, the setting's safeguarding statement, staff behaviour policy (code of conduct), Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping children safe in education (2023), part 1 or the condensed version of it in annex A (dependent on their role).
-This applies to the Governing body in relation to part 2 of the same guidance.
+All staff receive information about the setting safeguarding arrangements, the setting's safeguarding statement, staff behaviour policy (code of conduct), Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping Children Safe in Education 2024, part 1 or the condensed version of it in annex A (dependent on their role).
+This applies to the Governing body/Proprietor/Management Committee in relation to part 2 of the same guidance.